-Save Millions by Lowering Your No-Fault-Found (NFF) Dispatch Rate
+Save Millions by Lowering Your NFF Rate for Tech Dispatches

 In one recent case, one of our telecom customers determined that lowering their Technician Dispatch Rate was a critical KPI.
 We found that the most common reason for their tech dispatches was a no-sync problem, where the customer calls in to report a lack of Internet connection.
 According to call center protocol, the agent was to verify the lack of connection (using their internal monitoring systems) and then open a work order for the tech dispatch.